The Craziest Met Gala Moments You Didn’t See

 — The Met (@metmuseum) May 7, 2018

-So technically this happened on the red carpet but it’s not every Met Gala that a famous rapper proposes to his long-time girlfriend.
+So technically this happened on the red carpet, but it’s not every Met Gala that a famous rapper proposes to his long-time girlfriend.
 2 Chainz got down on one knee in front of the paps to profess his love and as sweet as the moment was, we can’t help but applaud his strategic thinking.
 Those are going to be some dope engagement photos.

 Nicki Minaj and Madonna Share A Secret